The early history on any town must of necessity be of

 Illustrative Character of the Early Settlers

-of these pioneers is recollected by Mr. and Mrs. N. P. Nelson who
+pioneers is recollected by Mr. and Mrs. N. P. Nelson who resided near

-resided near to the Bois de Sioux.
-The Nelsons had retired for the
+to the Bois de Sioux.
+The Nelsons had retired for the night when Mrs.

-night when Mrs. Nelson was taken suddenly ill.
-N. P., after making her
+Nelson was taken suddenly ill.
+N. P., after making her as comfortable

 No growing town can remain long without a newspaper.
 One Mr. Smith started a weekly newspaper in a small frame building on the north side between the Mergens store and the State Theatre about the year of 1890 possibly a little earlier.
 I am unable to find out what Smith called this sheet but he is reported to be a man of real ability.
 He won a contest held by the Great Northern to design an exclusive emblem to be displayed on all their rail cars.
 In doing this he received a prize for $1000.
 This publisher was followed by another, a Mr. J. F. Burt who had previously been a grain buyer in White Rock.
 He called his paper the Fairmount Journal.
 I am told that his daughter, Mrs. Frank Zillgitt was the chief editor of the paper.
 In 1896 Bradley W. Clabaugh bought out Mr. Burt and started the Fairmount News.
 When the Bank of Fairmount moved into their new building in 1901 Clabaugh moved into the former Bank site and there it remained publishing as the Fairmount News weekly from that date to the present.
 After Clabaugh others followed with the ownership of the Fairmount News, namely: Barney Stoffel in 1923; then Samuel Ristey.
 These all used the original primitive equipment until the present ownership of P. A. Frederickson and Lloyd Johnson when the plant was re equiped with lino type and other improvements which gave us a wide awake up-to-the-minute newspaper which has recently won distinguished recognition from official publishing authorities.